Animation

 Timeline

+The timeline contains the keyframes for the animation.
+A keyframe stores the state of the transform component for the entity (local position, rotation and scale) and the interpolation mode.
 You can move the timeline forwards and backwards using the scroll wheel on your mouse.
-Scroll downwards to move forwards in time and scroll upwards to move backwards in time (100ms increments).
+Scroll downwards to move forwards in time, and scroll upwards to move backwards in time (100ms increments).
 You can hold SHIFT and scroll to move the timeline faster (1s increments).

 The buttons under the timeline perform the following actions:

-- Backwards: - Moves the marker backwards 100ms.
+- Backwards: Move the marker backwards 100ms.

-- Forwards: - Moves the marker forwards 100ms.
+- Forwards: Move the marker forwards 100ms.

-- Copy/Paste: - Click to copy the keyframe.
+- Copy/Paste: Click to copy the keyframe.
 Click again to paste the keyframe.

-- Linear: - Linearly interpolates between keyframes.
+- Linear: Linearly interpolates between keyframes.

-- EaseIn - Eases in between keyframes, increasing speed over time.
+- EaseIn: Eases in between keyframes, increasing speed over time.

-- EaseOut: - Eases out between keyframes, decreasing speed over time.
+- EaseOut: Eases out between keyframes, decreasing speed over time.

-- EaseInOut: - Eases in and out between keyframes, accelerating and then decelerating.
+- EaseInOut: Eases in and out between keyframes, accelerating and then decelerating.

-- Step: - Teleports between keyframes.
+- Step: Teleports between keyframes (step function).

 Repeat